 The Boone Area—World-class Waterfalls!

 Finding and photographing waterfalls is one of the most popular ways to soak up the spectacular scenery of the North Carolina High Country.
-Spring is the perfect time to catch these cascades at their gushing best.
+Spring is the perfect time to catch these cascades at their gushing best, other seasons work.
+In winter, the falls can often be frozen.

 The Boone Area is home to the East's highest mountains and a truly astounding number of places to revel in the sight and sound of cascading water.
 Best of all, the choices include significant cataracts reached by short, easy trails that anyone can tackle.